Lapis Satricanus

 The Lapis Satricanus ("Stone of Satricum"), is a yellow stone found in the ruins of the ancient town of Satricum, near Borgo Montello, a village of southern Lazio, dated late 6th to early 5th centuries BC and carrying an archaic Latin inscription.
 It was found in 1977 during excavations by C.M.
-Stibbe.
+Stibbe, lying in the foundation of the temple of Mater Matuta.